bakirillov/exocat/TEMPLATE.md

 ## Contents
 CONTENTS_OF_THE_CARD
-'no more than 5 sentences, short description of an idea'
+'A long and thorough description of an idea'
-'Use [[]] to link two cards together'
+'Use [[]] to link two cards together with an explicit link through a term'

 ## Source
 SOURCE_OF_THE_CARD